HUMAN SERVICES PARAPROFESSIONAL TRAINING

 "An unparalleled experience of personal growth and commitment"

-Two-Year Certificate Program
+Two Year Certificate Program

-New cohort beginning in Fall 2015
+New class beginning Fall 2015

 Make an online payment